 2. Statutory Acquisition Workforce Objective.
 In accordance with 10 U.S.C.
-1731, Acquisition (ACQ) Workforce officers are expected, as a group, to be promoted at a rate not less than the rate for all line officers, both in the zone (IZ) and below the zone (BZ), in the same grade.
+1731, Acquisition (ACQ) Workforce officers are expected, as a group, to be promoted at a rate not less than the rate for all line (or the equivalent) officers (both in-zone (IZ) and below-zone (BZ)) in the same grade.

-ACQ Workforce Rate ≥ All Line Officers Selection Rate (IZ & BZ)
+ACQ Workforce Rate ≥ All Line (or Equivalent) Rate (IZ & BZ)

 3. Regulatory Objective.
 Although not contained in statute, the Secretary of Defense has established an additional promotion objective as a matter of policy.
-Officers who are serving, or have served since being considered by the most recent promotion board, on the staff of the Secretary of Defense will, as a group, be promoted to the next higher grade at a rate not less than the rate for officers in the same grade and competitive category who are serving, or who have served since being considered by the most recent promotion board, at Navy Headquarters.
+Officers who are serving, or have served since their last promotion board, on the staff of the Secretary of Defense are expected, as a group, to be promoted to the next higher grade at a rate not less than the rate for all officers in the same grade and competitive category who are serving, or who have served since their last promotion board, on the Navy Headquarters staff.